 Deuter Transit 40

-The Deuter Transit 40l backpack is the perfect carry-on and was designed specifically to fit in the overhead compartment.
-It features a U-shape zip allowing you easy access to all your stuff, along with a bottom compartment for storing sleeping bags and shoes etc and internally it includes a laptop compartments, organizer, side pockets and small front stash pocket for documents.
+It features a U-shape zip allowing you easy access to all your stuff, along with a bottom compartment for storing sleeping bags and shoes etc and internally it includes a laptop compartments (that can fit a macbook pro or other 13 inch laptop), organizer, side pockets and small front stash pocket for documents.

 Osprey Farpoint 40 (S/M)

 Osprey’s Farpoint range is a champion among travelers and is our top pick in the 40-50L category – for good reason.
 Available in a selection of sizes from 38 right the way to 80 (which is absolutely huge!)